Ōoku: The Inner Chambers: Iemochi

-Soon after Fukuko changed her name to Iemochi and became Shogun, the Ansei Purge occurred.
+Soon after Tomiko changed her name to Iemochi and became Shogun, the Ansei Purge occurred.
 As part of the Union of the Imperial Court and the Shogunate, a wedding was to take place between Emperor Kōmei's brother, Prince Kazu and Iemochi, but when he arrived, he was a woman dressed as a man.
 She revealed that she was Chikako, the sister of the real Prince Kazu, and that she had taken the place of her brother who did not want to go to the wedding.
 This was an act of her desire to win the affection of her mother, Kangyō-in, who was always fond of her brother, but Iemochi stood by her, and Chikako opened her heart to Iemochi.

 Meanwhile, in the political world, friction between exclusionists and diplomatists had begun to surface, and the Satsuma Domain was asked to reform the shogunate administration, which led to the appointment of Yoshinobu as the Shogun's Apotropos.
 However, despite his intelligence, Yoshinobu failed to win the support of all parties because of his arrogant attitude, and the Council of Advisors, which was established to discuss future politics, was dissolved after only two months.
 Various interests, including those of Satsuma Domain, Chōshū Domain, and the Imperial court, became entangled, and the survival of the Tokugawa shogunate was in jeopardy.

 Then, Iemochi fell ill with thiamine deficiency.
-Concerned about the future of her country, the Tokugawa shogunate and Chikako, Iemochi, despite her illness, went to Kyoto to see Emperor Kōmei, but she died in the capital.
+Concerned about the future of her country, the Tokugawa shogunate, and Chikako, Iemochi, despite her illness, went to Kyoto to see Emperor Kōmei, but she died in the capital.
 Iemochi's will that her adopted son Kamenosuke should be the next Shogun was crushed, and Yoshinobu became the last Shogun of the shogunate.